wevandrunen/wevandrunen.github.io/_pages/research.md

 <br>
 <br>

-# What are the eco-evolutionary causes and consequences of polyploidy in natural and urban systems?
+# Polyploidy Evolution and Ecology in Natural and Urban Systems

 Polyploidy (3 or more chromosome sets) is remarkably common among plants; approximately 35% of extant flowering-plant species are polyploid, and __all__ have experienced at least one ancient whole-genome duplication (WGD) event.
 Despite its high frequency of occurrence in this group, the role of polyploidy in the ecology and evolution of plant species is understudied, especially in non-crop/non-model systems.
 I concentrate on the impact of phenotypic divergence between diploids and polyploids, in both natural populations and urban environments.